horrorho/InflatableDonkey/README.md

   10. AuthorizeGet.
 Known if unchanged from iOS8. -> altered but now functional.
   11. ChunkServer.FileGroups retrieval.
 Known if unchanged from iOS8.
   12. Assemble assets/ files.
 Known if unchanged from iOS8.
   13. Decrypt files.
-Known if unchanged from iOS8.
+Known if unchanged from iOS8 -> altered, at present unknown/ broken.

 For further information please refer to the comments/ code in [Main](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/java/com/github/horrorho/inflatabledonkey/Main.java).
 Running the tool will detail the client/ server responses for each step, including headers/ protobufs.
 You can play with [logback.xml](https://github.com/horrorho/InflatableDonkey/blob/master/src/main/resources/logback.xml) and adjust the Apache HttpClient header/ wire logging levels.